heavymetalavo/craft-aialttext/README.md

 #### From the Plugin Store

-Go to the Plugin Store in your project's Control Panel and search for "AI Alt Text Generator".
+Go to the Plugin Store in your project's Control Panel and search for "Ai Alt Text".
 Then press "Install".

 #### With Composer